Many workplaces are trying to tackle the same set of problems centered around reopening their office to their workforce after the COVID-19 lockdown.

 The SwipedOn visitor management system streamlines your reception sign-in process and protects your business from the risk of exposure.
 Your visitors simply use the tablet at reception to sign-in, provide any necessary authentication, and the app can notify a staff member of their visitor’s arrival.

-To provide added security, SwipedOn’s visitor management system provides screening features to avoid unnecessary exposure for your office.
+To provide added security when reopening your office after lockdown, SwipedOn’s visitor management system provides screening features to avoid unnecessary exposure for your office.
 Leverage these features to ask visitors about recent travel or their current state of health.
 The system immediately alerts you to high-risk individuals so you can take proper action.

-The COVID-19 pandemic shifted many workforces to remote working in the earlier part of 2020.
+The COVID-19 pandemic shifted many workforces to remote working in 2020.
 Although the pandemic reshaped businesses’ telecommuting practices, some indefinitely, physical office workspaces are not gone yet.

-Offices that must reopen need to adhere to CDC capacity guidelines and minimize employee exposure.
-Businesses can embrace the future by accommodating hybrid models of on-premise and remote workforces.
+Offices that must reopen after lockdown need to adhere to CDC capacity guidelines and minimize employee exposure.
+Businesses can embrace the future by accommodating hybrid workplace models of on-premise and remote workforces.

 Evaluate your workforce and identify which job functions can be managed and completed remotely, and those that can’t.
 Identify your essential workers and prioritize their re-entry to the office over non-essential staff.
 For essential job functions, take it a step further and determine if the job requires employees to be onsite every day or on a limited basis.